ravaelamanov/toolkits-lab2/README.md

         double product = calculator.multiply(2, 2); // Returns the product of two numbers

         double subtraction = calculator.subtract(5, 2); // Returns the subtraction of two numbers

+        double division = calculator.division(24, 3); // Returns the division of two numbers
     }
 }
 ```